krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

         ...
     )

-This implies that the simulation will use quadratic elements, and thus will ensure the :math:`Cr_{max}` is divided by :math:`\frac{1}{space\_order}`
+This implies that the mesh will be used in a simulation with :math:`P=2` quadratic elements, and thus will ensure the :math:`Cr_{max}` is divided by :math:`\frac{1}{space\_order}`

 Mesh size gradation
 ^^^^^^^^^^^^^^^^^^^^^^^

 In regions where there are sharp material contrasts, the variation in element size can become substantially large, especially using the aforementioned sizing strategies such as the wavelength-to-gridscale.
-When attempting to construct a mesh with such large spatial variations in mesh sizes, it would result in low-geometric quality elements that compromise the numerical stability of a model.
+Attempting to construct a mesh with such large spatial variations in mesh sizes would result in low-geometric quality elements that compromise the numerical stability of a model.

 Thus, the final stage of the development of a mesh size function :math:`h(x)` involves ensuring a size smoothness limit, :math:`g` such that for any two points :math:`x_i`, :math:`x_j`, the local increase in size is bounded such as: